Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 dealing with large and heavily armored opponents.

-In the Weapon Table below, you get stats both for the baseline version and the fully-powered one.
+In the Weapon Table below, you get stats both for the baseline version and the fully-upgraded one.

 Industrial outlets recharge the weapon at a rate of 1 shot per second with the standard battery, or 2 shots per second with the expanded one.
-The final upgrade in The New Order is an "even more superscience" portable reactor that recharges the weapon at a rate of 1 shot per 2 seconds whenever it's not being fired, regardless of its battery size.
-This one's from an undiscovered Da'at Yichud vault.
+The final upgrade in The New Order is an "even more superscience" Da'at Yichud portable reactor that recharges the weapon at a rate of 1 shot per 2 seconds whenever it's not being fired, regardless of its battery size.

 #### Laser Machine Gun